simondona/beautiful-multilingual-apache-urls/README.md

 # Beautiful Apache urls with languages
-Pretty URLs with language GET parameter using .htaccess on Apache servers
+Pretty URLs with language GET parameter using .htaccess on Apache servers.

 The `.htaccess` file configures the Apache HTTP server to obtain beautiful and ordered URLs with default behaviors for file extension, trailing slash and initial `www`.

-It is also useful to manage multi-language pages with virtual language code after the domain, with the language code being passed as a GET parameter to the page.
+It is also useful to manage multi-language translated pages, with virtual directory-like language code after the domain, and with the language code being passed as a GET parameter to the real page.

-For a discussion on the argument see https://support.google.com/webmasters/answer/182192
+For a discussion on the argument see [here](https://support.google.com/webmasters/answer/182192).

+Usage: rename the `htaccess` file as an hidden file `.htaccess` to the Apache server.

 E.g. of redirections:
 ```